 Sight Savers America (SSA) is a 501(c)(3) non-profit founded in 1997 by Jeff Haddox, a vision scientist who realized the unmet needs in children’s eye care in Alabama.

-SSA now serves children in 15 states and operates three programs that fulfill our mission of identifying and securing treatment for unmet vision and health needs: CHILDREN’S EYE CARE PROGRAM, LOW VISION PROGRAM, and CHILDREN’S SCREENING PROGRAM.
+SSA now serves children in 16 states and operates three programs that fulfill our mission of identifying and securing treatment for unmet vision and health needs: EYE CARE PROGRAM, LOW VISION & BLINDNESS PROGRAM, and SCREENING PROGRAM.

 Some recognitions for our organization include: